Blog

 5. Depreciation and Valuation Checks:

 Recalculate depreciation for sample assets to ensure accuracy and policy alignment.
 Then, review useful lives and salvage values based on internal guidelines.
 Also, verify that depreciation methods follow IFRS or GAAP and match asset usage.
-If needed, justify and document any changes or estimates clearly
+See how asset verification affects depreciation calculation.
+If needed, justify and document any changes or estimates clearly.

 6. Impairment and Disposal Review:

 Assess any indications of impairment (poor condition, obsolescence) and verify compliance with standards (IAS 36/ASC 360).
-Ensure disposals are authorized, recorded in the correct period, and any gains or losses are properly calculated.
+Therefore, ensure disposals are authorized, recorded in the correct period, and any gains or losses are properly calculated.
 For example, IFRS 5 requires proper accounting when assets are held for sale.

 7. Audit Reporting:

 Document all findings and discrepancies in a clear report.
 Include recommendations to strengthen controls (e.g. fixing misclassified items, updating policies) and ensure transparency to management and regulators.
-This report serves as proof that the fixed assets were audited thoroughly.
+Importantly, this report serves as documented proof of verification of assets in auditing, thereby confirming that fixed assets were reviewed thoroughly and in line with audit requirements.

 Best Practices and Controls for Asset Verification